John Scott, 9th Duke of Buccleuch: Early life

 Walter Francis John Montagu Douglas Scott was best known by his middle name John, and he was the only son of Walter Montagu Douglas Scott, 8th Duke of Buccleuch and 10th Duke of Queensberry, and the former Mary Lascelles.
+He was a direct male-line descendant of Charles II of England.
 His sister Lady Elizabeth married the 10th Duke of Northumberland, and Lady Caroline wed politician Ian Gilmour.

 His paternal aunt was Princess Alice, Duchess of Gloucester.

 Known as Johnny Dalkeith, from his courtesy title of Earl of Dalkeith, he was educated at Eton.

 Career

 In 1942, he joined the Royal Navy as an ordinary seaman, and was commissioned as an officer the following year, serving on destroyers.
-He continued as a Lieutenant-Commander in the Royal Naval Volunteer Reserve and the Royal Naval Reserve after the war until 1971.
+He continued as a lieutenant commander in the Royal Naval Volunteer Reserve and the Royal Naval Reserve after the war until 1971.
 He was awarded the Volunteer Reserve Decoration in 1959.
 He was appointed Honorary Captain in the Royal Naval Reserve in 1988.
 He was a Captain of the Royal Company of Archers, Lord President of the Council and Silver Stick for Scotland.
 He was a member of the Roxburghe Club.